I love it when a plan comes together.

 I made an opportunity to move to New York City happen.
 I needed to get back.
 I took a pay cut and moved into an apartment sight unseen.
-It's the kind of thing you do to live in this amazing city.
-Since I've been here I haven't just continued to write, speak and plan events.
+It's the kind of thing you do to live in an amazing city.
+While living in New York I didn’t just continue to write, speak and plan events.
 I happen to have starred once as a background extra on an episode of Law and Order.
 So, I am kind of a big deal.

 When I'm not working I eat a lot of food, and take pictures of said food.
 I take a lot of non-food photos also.
 Mostly of pickup trucks (I am a Southern girl, after all).
-At other times I might be working on a screenplay about the raccoons in Central Park or watching improv or riding my pink one-speed bike around Manhattan.
+At other times I might be working on a screenplay about the raccoons in Central Park or watching improv or trying to find the very best cocktail San Francisco has to offer.